nicolasebeling/space-exploration-planner/README.md

-# space-exploration-planner
+# Space Exploration Planner
  A mobile app for planning your next space exploration.
 Made with Flutter for a Flutter workshop.
+Inspired by a video on the Flutter YouTube channel.